cabforum/smime/SBR.md

 g. `extKeyUsage` (MAY be present for Cross Certificates; MUST be present otherwise)

    For Cross Certificates that share a Subject Distinguished Name and Subject Public Key with a Root CA Certificate operated in accordance with these Requirements, this extension MAY be present.
 If present, this extension SHOULD NOT be marked critical.
 This extension MUST only contain usages for which the Issuing CA has verified the Cross Certificate is authorized to assert.
-This extension MUST NOT contain the `anyExtendedKeyUsage` [RFC5280] usage.
+This extension MUST NOT contain the `anyExtendedKeyUsage` usage.

    For all other Subordinate CA Certificates, including Technically Constrained Subordinate CA Certificates:

    This extension MUST be present and SHOULD NOT be marked critical[^**].

-   For Subordinate CA Certificates that will be used to issue S/MIME Certificates, the value `id-kp-emailProtection` [RFC5280] MUST be present.
-The values `id-kp-serverAuth` [RFC5280], `id-kp-codeSigning` [RFC5280], `id-kp-timeStamping` [RFC5280], and `anyExtendedKeyUsage` [RFC5280] MUST NOT be present.
+   For Subordinate CA Certificates that will be used to issue S/MIME Certificates, the value `id-kp-emailProtection` MUST be present.
+The values `id-kp-serverAuth`, `id-kp-codeSigning`, `id-kp-timeStamping`, and `anyExtendedKeyUsage` MUST NOT be present.
 Other values MAY be present.

 [^**]: While RFC 5280, Section 4.2.1.12, notes that this extension will generally only appear within end-entity Certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of Subordinate Certificates, as implemented by a number of Application Software Suppliers.